econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 So in January of 2012, I started a women-only, Python-centric [study group][studygroup] through the [Women Who Code][wwc] (WWC) Meetup - graciously hosted by Dropbox.
 I did it through WWC because having attended previous events, it was a super supportive environment and I wanted to plug into that.

-I created my own sort of "course"; it was an 8-week series that I made a curriculum for, where each week would be a mini project for a few hours on Wednesday evenings.
+I created my own sort of “course”; it was an 8-week series that I made a curriculum for, where each week would be a mini project for a few hours on Wednesday evenings.
 I would digest the project, teach myself the week before, then “present” and work through it during the study group.

 _Side note_: My boyfriend and I had recently moved down to the Bay Area for his job.
 It was wicked difficult to find employment in banking at that time (and I’m sure it still is), so suffice it to say I was unemployed with plenty of time on my hands to learn.

 I will have you know that I completely fumbled through that whole series.
 The folks at Dropbox gave some solicited feedback that perhaps a more experienced Pythonista would have been better.
 But I found the study group to be very successful.
 Week over week, the group was at max attendance with about 40 women.
 Sure, they may have come for the free dinner provided by our hosts, who can blame them.
 But they stayed for some reason.

 Feedback from attendees that I received was great.
-Rather than the environment setup with an experienced lecturer, being “here, I have the knowledge, and you are here to learn what I want you to learn”.
-It was more of a “let’s fumble through this together”, eliminating the ego factor along with the competition that can happen in classic classrooms.
+Rather than the environment setup with an experienced lecturer, being “here, I have the knowledge, and you are here to learn what I want you to learn.”
+It was more of a “let’s fumble through this together,” eliminating the ego factor along with the competition that can happen in classic classrooms.

 Conveniently, [PyCon 2012][pycon12] was scheduled towards the end of the study group series right in Santa Clara.
 I was able to get a few free tickets for the March conference along with sharing a ZipCar for a few study group’ers.